 Raw Green Mango Chow (recipe)

-Earlier this month I asked Trinigourmet readers on Facebook and Twitter what their favourite way to enjoy mango was.
+Earlier this month I asked TriniGourmet readers on Facebook and Twitter what their favourite way to enjoy mango was.
 The runaway winner?
 Mango Chow!

 Green mango chow is a wonderful accompaniment to most meals.
 Light and yet spicy, it adds a tart sweetness when used as a condiment.
 Chows like these are best used by slightly under-ripe fruits.
 In this case I have used a green mango, however pineapples are sometimes used, and even though I’ve never seen it done locally, my recent readings on Vietnamese cuisine cos me to believe it should also work brilliantly with green papaya.